hybridgroup/cylon-force/README.md

 ## Release History

+Version 0.12.1 - Updated adaptor to use standardized callbacks.

 Version 0.12.0 - Compatibility with Cylon 0.19.0

 Version 0.11.0 - Change to JSForce for Force.com client library